Local Business Listings Sites That Will Get You Referral Traffic

 The quality of the sites you are listed in is important, so stick to the best.
 The goal is to make sure that the most accurate, up-to-date information about your business gets published where your potential customers are searching.

-- Google, Google Places for Business – This is the site where you can add your business listing to Google+ Local.
+- Google Places and Google Maps – This is the site where you can add your business listing to Google+ Local.
 Business owners can claim or add business listings, add photos and coupons, respond to customer reviews, and see statistics and analytics.
 As Google receives nearly 6 billion searches daily, this should be at the top of your list.

 - Bing Places – The Bing Business Portal allows business owners to manage local listings on Bing.
 Upload your logo, photos, deals, menus, and any other important information.
 As the second most visited search engine on the internet, it’s important for your business to be present correctly.